asadour/AudioVisualAutoDescriptor/README.md

 Used python 3.10

 Upon starting the execution of the code we test the CLIP as following:
-  !!TEST CLIP:!! a chimpanzee with a finger in its mouth.
+ CLIP'S REPLY >  a chimpanzee with a finger in its mouth.

 ![monkey](https://github.com/asadour/AudioVisualAutoDescriptor/assets/22840678/0303167f-6421-4518-b14a-e8143a837927)